 Experienced at least twice by Kratos, when he murders his wife and child prior to the start of the series, and kills Athena while fighting Zeus at the climax of God of War 2.

-In Jedi Knight: Mysteries of the Sith, this trope is the solution to the final duel of the game.
-As Mara Jade, you must holster your lightsaber and stop attacking Kyle in order for him to have to kill you unarmed if he wants to reach his goal, thus snapping out of it
+In Jedi Knight: Mysteries of the Sith, this trope is invoked in the final duel of the game.
+As Mara Jade, you must holster your lightsaber and stop attacking Kyle in order to force him to have to kill you unarmed if he wants to reach his goal, thus snapping him out of it.

 Drowtales: Ariel was heading toward the Anti-Hero/Anti-Villain grey area, but after accidentally killing a slave she became more of an Emotionless Girl, and more recently more of a Plucky Girl type.
 Because of this she ended up sparing an enemy and avoided directly killing someone else, though given the Crapsack World of the setting both of those choices may come back to bite her.